Skip to contents

 Methodologies to calculate correlations

-Suppose that in a group sequential trial there are mm elementary null hypotheses HiH_i, iI=1,...,mi \in I={1,...,m}, and there are KK analyses.
-Let kk be the index for the interim analyses and final analyses, k=1,2,...Kk=1,2,...K.
+Suppose that in a group sequential trial there are mm elementary null hypotheses HiH_i, iI=1,...,m,i \in I={1,...,m}, and there are KK analyses.
+Let k=1,2,...Kk=1,2,...K be the index for the interim analyses and final analyses.
 For any nonempty set JIJ \subseteq I, we denote the intersection hypothesis HJ=jJHjH_J=\cap_{j \in J}H_j.
 We note that HIH_I is the global null hypothesis.

 We assume the plan is for all hypotheses to be tested at each of the kk planned analyses if the trial continues to the end for all hypotheses.
 We further assume that the distribution of the m×Km \times K tests of mm individual hypotheses at all kk analyses is multivariate normal with a completely known correlation matrix.

 Let ZikZ_{ik} be the standardized normal test statistic for hypothesis iIi \in I, analysis 1kK1 \le k \le K. Let nikn_{ik} be the number of events collected cumulatively through stage kk for hypothesis ii.
-Then nii,kkn_{i \wedge i',k \wedge k'} is the number of events included in both ZikZ_{ik} and ii, iIi' \in I, 1k1 \le k, kKk' \le K. The key of the parametric tests to utilize the correlation among the test statistics.
-The correlation between ZikZ_{ik} and ZikZ_{i'k'} is Corr(Zik,Zik)=nii,kknik*nikCorr(Z_{ik},Z_{i'k'})=\frac{n_{i \wedge i',k \wedge k'}}{\sqrt{n_{ik}*n_{i'k'}}}.
+Then nii,kkn_{i \wedge i',k \wedge k'} is the number of events included in both ZikZ_{ik} and ii, iIi' \in I, 1k1 \le k, kKk' \le K. The key for the parametric tests is to utilize the correlation among the test statistics.
+The correlation between ZikZ_{ik} and ZikZ_{i'k'} is Corr(Zik,Zik)=nii,kknik×nikCorr(Z_{ik},Z_{i'k'})=\frac{n_{i \wedge i',k \wedge k'}}{\sqrt{n_{ik}\times n_{i'k'}}}.

 Examples

-• Overall population.
+• Overall population (population 3).

-The 3 primary elementary hypotheses are:
+The 3 primary elementary null hypotheses are:

 event_tb <- tribble(

-~Population, ~"Number of Event in IA", ~"Number of Event in FA",
+~Population, ~"Number of Event at IA", ~"Number of Event at FA",

 "Population 1", 100, 200,